-- Any care activities provided by a worker that is not an RN, EN or PCW/AIN. - Maintenance, cleaning, cooking and serving food (even if undertaken by a PCW/AIN). - Running lifestyle and recreation activities (even if undertaken by a PCW/AIN). - Funding management related work, for example, an RN or EN who assess residents to determine whether to request an AN-ACC reassessment.
+- any care activities provided by a worker that is not an RN, EN, PCW or AIN. - maintenance, cleaning, cooking and serving food (even if undertaken by a PCW or AIN). - running lifestyle and recreation activities (even if undertaken by a PCW or AIN). - funding management related work, for example, an RN or EN who assess residents to determine whether to request an AN-ACC reassessment.

-Section 3 and Appendix 2 of the Care minutes responsibility guide has more information and examples of the types of care activities that can be counted towards care minutes.
+For more information on worker definitions and examples of the types of care activities that can be counted towards care minutes, refer to Section 2 and 3 and Appendix 2 of the care minutes responsibility guide.